zeinnicholas/community-guidelines/README.md

 To help you get started and learn just how to integrate with Elementor, we have created the official [Elementor Developers Center](https://elemn.to/gh-to-dev-center).

-Check the [Developers Blog](https://elemn.to/gh-to-dev-blog) to discover the latest information from our engineers working on the newest Elementor versions, or visit the [Developers Documentation](https://elemn.to/gh-to-dev-docs) to learn how to extend Elementor core and create your Addons.
+Check the [Developers Blog](https://elemn.to/gh-to-dev-blog) to discover the latest information from our engineers working on the newest Elementor versions, or visit the [Developers Documentation](https://elemn.to/gh-to-dev-docs) to learn how to extend Elementor and create your Addons.

 #### Developers Community